 Training implementation can take various forms, such as classroom instructions, focus groups, small group assignments, case studies, and e-learning modules.
 Whatever you opt for, don’t forget to notify your employees about the learning.
 This will give them enough time to work the sessions into their schedule and complete pre-training preparation.

-You should also integrate with a polished LXP to implement your training initiatives.
+You should also integrate with an Learnsure LMS to implement your training initiatives.
 It’s a learning platform that puts trainees rather than the administrator in control of the training.
 It employs machine learning according to the participants’ requirements and offers numerous recommendations based on previous sessions.
 Consequently, you don’t have to waste time suggesting modules.